peteash10/bunminster.uk/pages/rabbit_food.md

 ![](/images/selective-rip.jpg)

 Pellets are a supplement, ensuring your buns get the vitamins and minerals they need.
 Many people give their rabbits a good portion of pellets a day, say a palm-full.
 Our vet says rabbits don't need them as long as they're getting everything else on this page.
-We like to use them as bribes and rewards to get the dudes to come in from the garden.
+We like to use them as bribes to get the dudes to come in from the garden and rewards for being handled.
 A shake of the pellet box works wonders now!

 We like [Selective](http://amzn.to/2FZaIUA) which is often on offer at the pet store.
-Just make sure you keep it on a shelf as they *will* get into it!
+Just make sure you keep it on a high shelf as they *will* get into it!

-## Greens
+## Vegetables

 ![](/images/greens.jpg)

 Once a day we give the dudes a bowl of fresh greens.
 Usually this is kale which is fairly cheap from the supermarket, mixed in with any suitable scraps from our own dinner.
 Carrot peelings, brocolli stems, etc. They can eat most of anything a human can eat, but you should be careful not to give them some things in excess.
 Mostly this is greens that are high in oxalic acid.
-Kale is low in oxalic acid which is why we default to it.
+Kale is low which is why we default to it.
+Cabbage can be high so only a leaf or two of that.

 The House Rabbit Society page on [Suggested Vegetables and Fruits](https://rabbit.org/suggested-vegetables-and-fruits-for-a-rabbit-diet/) is a good, reasonable guide.